-Current state employees who are in the Office Technician classification or have list or transfer eligibility for the Office Technician classification.
+Current state employees who are in the Office Technician, Office Assistant or Program Technician classifications or have list or transfer eligibility for these classification.

 Appointments may be subject to SROA/Surplus restrictions.
 Surplus applicants must attach a copy of their surplus letter with a State application (STD 678).
 On page one of the completed State Application (STD.
 678) you must clearly indicate the basis of your eligibility: list, transfer, SROA, surplus, re-employment, or reinstatement.

 Applicants will be screened and only the most qualified candidates will be interviewed.

 If you are not a current or former State employee, you must first take an examination to obtain list eligibility.
 This does not apply to Student Assistant vacancies.

 Learn all about it.